eutkin/scalecube-issue-example/README.md

   }
 }
 ```
+Have I told you before that you need a separate dependency for transport?
 This case can only be detected in the early hours when we receive messages that our `Consumer` is not available.

 ## Producer